 Rosé’s popularity has soared over the past decade, particularly in the US, and Provence has been at the forefront of the charge.
-Its light onion-skin shade, presented in tall, elegant ‘skittle’ bottles have given it huge appeal to the Instagram crowd, too, helped along by a number of celebrities launching their own rosés, most famously Brad Pitt who bought Château Miraval, located in Var.
+Its light onion-skin shade, presented in tall, elegant ‘skittle’ bottles have given it huge appeal to the Instagram crowd too, helped along by a number of celebrities launching their own rosés, most famously Brad Pitt and Angelina Jolie who originally bought Château Miraval together, located in Var.

-Rosés from Provence are rarely heavy and full-bodied; on the contrary, the trademark character is vibrant and easy-drinking, made with classic southern French varieties Grenache and Cinsault, helped now and again with the addition of white grape Vermentino to the blend to freshen things up.
+Rarely heavy and full-bodied, rosés from Provence are known for vibrance and an easy-drinking character, made with classic southern French varieties Grenache and Cinsault, helped now and again with the addition of white grape Vermentino to freshen up the blend.

-All three of these award-winners, along with every other Provence rosé entered into this year’s IWSC, were tasted blind by an expert panel led by Dirceu Vianna Junior MW.
-He was assisted by Swains Wine Bar and Store founder Victoria Sharples, head sommelier at London restaurant Trivet Philipp Reinstaller MSS, and wine writer and broadcaster David Kermode.
+These award-winners, along with every other Provence rosé entered into this year’s IWSC, were tasted blind by an expert panel led by Dirceu Vianna Junior MW.
+He was assisted by wine writer and Provence rosé expert David Kermode, Eric Zwiebel MS, the wine director at Bonheur by Matt Abe, and Poppy de Courcy, a wine buyer for Waitrose.

 If you’ve yet to discover the delights of Provence rosé, the following selection should convince you.
-Here is our pick of the best Provence rosés from this year’s IWSC.
+Here is our pick of the best Provence rosés from the IWSC 2025.

 HOW DO WE JUDGE THESE WINES?